CBD vs. Pain: And the Winner Is…

 CBD, however, works holistically in tandem with the body’s innate chemistry to reduce pain in some patients without producing any serious side effects.

-What causes pain, and how does CBD reduce pain?
+What causes pain, and how CBD Helps Treat Chronic pain?

 Pain is caused when a sudden injury is sustained or when chronic inflammation wreaks havoc internally.
 Furthermore, if a nerve is damaged because of an injury or ongoing medical issue, a painful condition known as neuropathy can manifest.
 This excruciating condition can also cause extreme numbness and tingling in addition to burning, shooting pain.
 Chronic pain can also be the result of a stroke or spinal injuries.